 McCormack would operate the Sprezzatura Restaurant Group for five years before selling it in 2008.
-He would sell it the same time he would formally rejoin Peter Thiel.
+He would sell it at the same time he would formally rejoin Peter Thiel.

 In 2008, McCormack would rejoin Thiel, serving as a Principal of Thiel Capital.
 He would remain in this position until 2013.
-During this time, Thiel also served numerous corporate development roles, working corporate development for Yahoo! and eCount.
+During this time, Thiel also served numerous corporate development roles, working on corporate development for Yahoo! and eCount.
 This corporate development experience would serve McCormack well in his next position at Valar Ventures.

 Valar has been actively investing in these tech firms since its founding.
 Specific investments of Valar Ventures have included: